oliviaslee/datax_honda/README.md

  <b>Honda_API.ipynb</b>
 * Since there were many data tables pulled from the API, we decided to perform correlation analysis to get a better understanding of the data at hand.
 Correlation matrices were only generated for tables with relevant features, such as trip requests, safety details, information about vehicle make/model (some designed to cater towards handicap features), etc.
 * Each table had a mix of numerical and categorical variables.
-In order to spot correlations between certain categories, categorical variables (event_type, distracted = True/False) were one-hot encoded and thus analyzed in this manner.
+In order to spot correlations between certain categories, categorical variables (event_type, distracted = True/False, etc.) were one-hot encoded and thus analyzed in this manner.

 <b>clustering_model.ipynb</b>
 * In efforts to maximize profit, a clustering model was developed to minimize distance travelled by individual vehicles.